llesoil/input_sensitivity/src/main/bitrate.md

 # In the paper, here starts Section III

+# RQ2.
+What could be a good tradeoff between the accuracy and the cost of the prediction?

 ## Separation of training set of videos and test set of videos